schandani/GettingAndCleaningData/CodeBook.md

 It can be converted as a function by un-commenting the following line:
 `##run_analysis<-function(logPrint=FALSE){`
-and un-commenting the last line in the script as well as commenting out the first line that sets the variable logPrint.
+and un-commenting the last line in the script as well as commenting out the first line that sets the variable `logPrint`.

-logPrint is a boolean that can be set to TRUE or FALSE.
+`logPrint` is a boolean variable that can be set to TRUE or FALSE.

-* FALSE=turn off printing of log messages,
+`FALSE`=turn off printing of log messages,

-* TRUE=turn on printing of log messages
+`TRUE`=turn on printing of log messages

 * The first section of the script does the following:
  It merges the training and test sets to create one data set, namely train/X_train.txt with test/X_test.txt,